LucasOliveiraS/wit-core/README.md

 # wit-core

-wit-core is a message processor for wit.ai.
+wit-core is a message processor for [wit.ai](wit.ai)

-Organize your intents by defining actions and responses.
+Handle your intents by defining actions and responses.

 ## Getting Started